-FTP is an Internet based protocol that can be used to exchange messages between Cospas-Sarsat MCCs.
+FTP is an Internet based protocol that can be used to exchange messages.
 It is highly reliable due to its inherent error detection and correction capability.
-Each MCC communicating via FTP shall comply with the applicable standards described in the Internet Engineering Task Group document RFC 959 - File Transfer Protocol.
-In addition, MCCs communicating via FTP shall comply with the Cospas-Sarsat standards contained in Annex F.
+Communicating via FTP shall comply with the applicable standards described in the Internet Engineering Task Group document RFC 959 - File Transfer Protocol and the Cospas-Sarsat standards contained in Annex F.